 I mean, here's some baseline statistics for you, Sean.

-More Muslim Americans have been killed fighting for ISIS than have been killed fighting for the United States since 911.
+More Muslim Americans have been killed fighting for ISIS than have been killed fighting for the United States since 9-11.

 You know, start there.

-Almost three times as many Muslim Americans have been killed fighting for foreign terrorist organizations in Syria, Iraq, Yemen, Somalia, Pakistan since 911 than fighting for the USA.
+Almost three times as many Muslim Americans have been killed fighting for foreign terrorist organizations in Syria, Iraq, Yemen, Somalia, Pakistan since 9-11 than fighting for the USA.

-Two hundred more Muslim Americans have tried to fight for ISIS.
+200 more Muslim Americans have tried to fight for ISIS.

 So the scale and scope of this problem is significant.

-It transcends violence and touches upon political things that I lean was painting for people, and it's really on the public to get informed on this.
+It transcends violence and touches upon political things that Eileen was painting for people.

-Um what you saw was Khan executing a sophisticated form of information warfare.
+What you saw was Khan executing a sophisticated form of information warfare.

-Do you think he do you think these ties are troubling?
+Do you think these ties are troubling?

-And you know, I I feel really horrible even asking the question because I see nothing wrong with the man.
+Do you think his involvement in immigration and you know, I feel really horrible even asking the question because I've seen nothing wrong with the man, certainly he lost his son, certainly he's entitled to his political views.

 They don't have to match my political views.

-They would not have been impacted in any way, shape, matter, or form by what Donald Trump's temporary ban on refugees from countries that have radicalism alive and well until we can possibly vet them.
+They would not have been impacted in any way, shape, matter, or form by what, Donald Trump's temporary ban on refugees from countries that have radicalism alive and well until we can possibly vet them.

 It doesn't impact them.